Akashneelesh/Rust-Calculator-In-Solana/README.md

 <h1>Rust Calculator in Solana <h1>
 </div>

-This Calculator is written Rust using [Anchor ⚓](https://project-serum.github.io/anchor/getting-started/introduction.html)
+This Calculator is written in Rust using [Anchor ⚓](https://project-serum.github.io/anchor/getting-started/introduction.html)

 ## Setting up the Environment: